 Point-by-point method

-Each paragraph covers one criterion for both subjects.
+In each paragraph, you should deal with one criterion for both subjects.
 More analytical, harder to write.
-Best for longer essays where direct comparison matters.
-Recommended for college-level work.
+This strategy works best when you’re engaged in longer essays where direct comparison matters.
+Got a college-level work?
+This is where this method rocks.

 Example structure: